 - If your student has a music lesson, please send them to ASP.

 - If your student needs after school care before or after a music lesson, they may:

 - Register for a general ASP Plan (see the ASP page for plan options).

 - Register for a full-year Music Conservatory ASP Plan.
-The special rate for Music Conservatory students is $600 per year.
-Please note: Aftercare only applies on the day of your lesson.
-Drop-in to ASP.
+The special rate for Music Conservatory students is $625 per year and only applies on the day of your lesson.

 - Drop-ins are billed at a higher rate than regular ASP plans, but a fee will not apply if your child is picked up at or before 4:30 p.m.
 (4 p.m. on Fridays).
 There is no need to pre-register.

 A critical step in gaining performance aptitude is practice.
 Practice develops muscle memory, a musical ear, and is the path to artistry.
 If you do not have a piano at home, piano students may utilize a keyboard with full size keys.
 Let us know if you do not have a piano or keyboard, and we will do our best to help.
 Guitar, bass guitar and violin students will be expected to rent, acquire or purchase their instrument.

 Daily practice at home (a minimum of five days per week) is required to be considered a Music Conservatory student.
 Parents are encouraged to keep a daily practice log, which music teachers will review with students each week.
 There are different ways to keep a log; older students may use an app while younger students may use a printed log provided by their teacher.